List of The Idolmaster characters: Cinderella Project

 Chieri is a very shy girl with a demeanor and voice similar to Yukiho.
 She has a kind of stage fright, as she is incredibly nervous whenever on stage, although she seems to be able to control herself somewhat when she thinks of the audience as frogs.
 It seems she is even more nervous when her fellow idols are on stage too instead of her, as she was very anxious during the performance where "New Generations" was doing the backup dancing at Rika's concert.
 She carries a four-leaf clover around with her, although it's unknown if she keeps it for luck, or just happens to like clovers.
 She is in the unit "Candy Island" along with Anzu and Kanako.

-Her Cinderella Master single, released on November 13, 2013, charted on the Oricon Singles Chart for four weeks and topped at #15 on November 25.
+Her Cinderella Master single, released on November 13, 2013, charted on the Oricon Singles Chart for four weeks and topped at No. 15 on November 25.